ENG517/DITA-TM-4/procedures/p-typewriter-replace-ribbon.md

-# How To Change a Typewriter Ribbon On A 1950's Smith Corona Manual Typewriter
+# How To Change a Typewriter Ribbon on A 1950's Smith Corona Manual Typewriter

 So, you've been writing on your typewriter for a while and your text is starting to look a bit see-through.
 Luckily, there's a simple fix for that!
 Read on to learn how to **replace a typewriter ribbon** and eliminate those obnoxious transparent letters.

 ## Materials

-Not much is required to successfully change your typewriters ink ribbon.
+Not much is required to successfully change your typewriter's ink ribbon.
 All you need is:
  1. A 1950's Manual Smith Corona Typewriter.
  2. A New Ink Ribbon.
      > Note: 1950's Manual Smith Corona typewriters are compatible with universal ribbons.
  3. Gloves (optional).
      - Typewriter ribbons are fully saturated in ink, so handling them can get quite messy.
 If you prefer to remain ink-stain free, wearing nitrile, latex, or plastic gloves are recommended.
  4. Paper Towels/Cleaning Cloth (optional).
-     - Although optional, having something to wipe down excess ink from the work surface and the typewriters interior can be helpful to make this simple task go smoothly!
+     - Although optional, having something to wipe down excess ink from the work surface and the typewriter's interior can be helpful to make this simple task go smoothly!

 ## Preparation